jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 Normally, when a Server is stopped or restarted, any Clients that have not pressed their **Disconnect** buttons will automatically re-establish the connection when the Server returns.
 This option forces Clients to manually re-establish their connections to the Server in this scenario.

 ##### `-F or --fastupdate`
-Reduces latency if Clients connect with **Enable Small Network Buffers** option.
+Reduces latency if Clients connect with **Small Network Buffers** option.
 Requires faster CPU to avoid dropouts, and more bandwidth to enabled Clients.

 ##### `-l or --log`
 Enable logging, set path and file name